-There are a couple of reasons why it's a great idea to buy all of your components at the same time.
-The most important reason is because some parts will have a limited time frame in which you can return them for a replacement in the odd case that they are defective.
+There are a couple of reasons why you should consider purchasing all of your components at the same time, the most important being that some parts will have a limited time frame in which you can return them for a replacement in the odd case that they are defective.

 So if you buy one component at a time, you can't test them before you have all of your parts together.
 So if you have a defective part and you end up testing it after the expired time frame for returning it, then you're stuck with a defective part and there's not much you can do.

 Sure, you can argue that it is quite rare that you will get a defective part which is true, but in my opinion it's not worth the risk as it does still happen these days so you are better off avoiding this potential problem altogether by buying your parts in one go.

 Another reason to buy all your parts together is that as times goes on new parts come out and prices drop on older parts.
 It's possible that if you wait a fair while between buying parts you may find that some new parts aren't compatible with older parts.
 Again, this is uncommon but it's definitely a possibility especially if you wait a long time between your component purchases.

 This may seem obvious but it's worth repeating.
 If you're building a new machine on a tight budget, don't forget to scavenge for reusable parts that you may have lying around in an older PC.

 Not all components can be re-used, but you might have luck with things like peripherals (monitor, keyboard, mouse, speakers), optical drives, hard drives, the case, or perhaps even with components like the power supply or CPU.

 If you're building your very first custom computer you will want to allow enough time for you to take your time with it.
 Allow yourself a decent slot of time (2-3 hours if brand new) to complete your build so you don't rush it.